 Dr. Tim Cavell is a Clinical Psychologist who uses short-term, problem-focused therapy that builds on existing strengths.
-His clinical expertise includes troubled families, strong-willed children, hyperactive students, rebellious teens, depressed adolescents, worried moms, disengaged dads, distressed couples, weary wives, and lost husbands.
-He is also trained to treat children and teens suffering from OCD.
+He works with troubled families, strong-willed children, hyperactive students, rebellious teens, depressed adolescents, worried moms, disengaged dads, and distressed couples, as well with adults who struggle with long-standing emotional problems.
+Tim is also trained to treat children and teens suffering from OCD.

-Dr. Cavell earned his PhD at LSU and did his internship at the Morrison Center for Youth and Families in Portland, OR.
+Tim earned his PhD at LSU and he interned at the Morrison Center for Youth and Families in Portland, OR.
 He and his wife, Lauri, have 3 children.